uio-bmi/machine_learning_in_comp_bio_exercises/transcription_factor_binding_prediction_exercise.md

 2. `train_test_log_reg_onehot.py`: this script will take the data, encode it using one-hot encoding, train the logistic regression model on train.fa and test it on test.fa file, again producing some useful figures.

 3. `util.py`: this is where the utility code is located.
-If you want to extend this example and try another machine learning model (e.g., kNN), you can add a new function to this util file similar to `train_and_assess_logistic_regression(...)` and see in the other two files how this function is used.
+If you want to extend this example and try another machine learning model (e.g., random forest or any scikit-learn classifier), you can add a new function to this util file similar to `train_and_assess_logistic_regression(...)` and see in the other two files how this function is used.

 ### Running locally